 Bibliotheca Alexandrina is seeking submissions for Lady of the Sycamore: A Devotional Anthology in Honor of Hathor.
-This anthology opens for submissions on 1st November 2016 and closes on 1 June 2017, with a projected release date of late Summer 2017.
+This anthology opens for submissions on 1st November 2016 and closes on 1 June 2017, with a projected release date of Summer 2017.
+[Note: release date has been updated to Spring 2019.]

 Suggestions for possible contributions include, but are not limited to: prayers, heka, poetry, hymns, rituals, essays, short fiction, recipes, music, and artwork.